Industry Analyses — Exegens® Strategic Kaizen

 Strategic Kaizen

 Automotive assembly has the most sophisticated lean infrastructure of any manufacturing sector — and the highest unrecovered CLW rate relative to that sophistication.
-The reason: lean governs waste elimination at takt time.
+Lean governs waste at takt time.
 Strategic Kaizen governs it at takt profit.
 The gap between the two is the profit that 20 years of lean implementation has not yet recovered.

 TRL-2 Changeover TRL-4 Line Balance PLW-2 Defect/Rework Takt Profit Critical